Privacy statement of the Farmers Journal

 - and to sell advertising space on the website.

 A cookie is a little piece of data stored by the browser on the hard drive of your computer, at the request of our server.
 Cookies contain information that is transferred to your computer's hard drive.
 On revisiting the Farmers Journal our computer server will recognise the cookie, giving us information about your last visit.
 Cookies help us to improve the Farmers Journal and to deliver a better and more personalised service.
-They enable us: to estimate our audience size and usage pattern; to store information about your preferences, and so allow us to customise the Farmers Journal according to your individual interests; and to speed up your use of the Farmers Journal website and searches.

 You are always free to decline our cookies, if your browser permits, by activating the setting on your browser which allows you to refuse the setting of cookies.
 You are always free to ask your browser to indicate when a cookie is being sent.
 You can also delete cookie files from your computer at your discretion.
 Note that if you decline our cookies or ask for notification each time a cookie is being sent, this may affect your use of the Farmers Journal website.